apache/echarts-doc/en/option/partial/coord-sys.md

 ## coordinateSystem(string) = ${coordSysDefault}

-The coordinate system used in the series， options are:
+The coordinate system used in the series,  options are:

 {{if: ${cartesian2d} }}

 + `'cartesian2d'`

-    Using a two-dimensional Cartesian coordinate system（also known as Cartesian coordinate system），through [xAxisIndex](~series-${seriesType}.xAxisIndex), [yAxisIndex](~series-${seriesType}.yAxisIndex) to assign the corresponding axis component.
+    Using a two-dimensional Cartesian coordinate system（also known as Cartesian coordinate system）, through [xAxisIndex](~series-${seriesType}.xAxisIndex), [yAxisIndex](~series-${seriesType}.yAxisIndex) to assign the corresponding axis component.
 {{/if}}

 {{if: ${polar} }}